Reviewed by Paula Simons, DVM

 OTC products are best used for short term, temporary situations lasting no more than a few hours.

-Acepromazine is one of the most common tranquilizers prescribed to dogs, but is not an ideal one for noise phobias.
+Acepromazine is one of the most common tranquilizers prescribed to dogs.
+It’s not, however, ideal for noise phobias.
 Some dogs actually get very reactive to noises while on Acepromazine.
 But for sedation and mild anxiety, acepromazine can work very well.

 Why Use Dog Tranquilizers?